AI, Interpreting, and Language Access

 Carola E Morton is a federally certified English/Spanish court interpreter.
 She was key staff for the Federal Court Interpreter Certification Examination (FCICE) and the Consortium for Language Access in the Courts (CLAC); the first vice-president for the California Healthcare Interpreting Association (CHIA); and served with the National Council on Interpreting in Health Care (NCIHC).
 Carola is an active member of ASTM International’s committee F43 on Language Services and Products and the International Organization for Standardization (ISO) Joint Working Group 5: Natural Language Processing, and is presently the Acting Chair of the Next Steps Committee for the SAFE-AI Task Force.

-Irina Paramonova is the Coordinator of the AIIC Science Hub and Convener of the AI Workstream.
+Workstream.
 A freelance Russian <> English conference and court interpreter since 2001, she works with the IMF, World Bank, NATO, U.S. Department of State, U.S. National Academy of Sciences, and Voice of America.
-She holds an MA in Translation and Interpretation from MIIS and an MBA from the University of Maine.
+She holds an MA in Translation and

 Photo of Stellan Vinthagen, a man with short, dark hair and a brown beard in a red shirt and brown coat.